Want to be a better, more confident dancer? Maybe it’s time to use a forcing function.

 You want to become a better social dancer.
-You go out dancing 4 nights a week…good for you!
+You go out dancing four nights a week… good for you!
 But there is a problem.
-Whenever you have a bad dance you get so embarrassed you immediately jump in your car and drive home.
+Whenever you have a bad dance, you get so embarrassed that you immediately jump in your car and drive home.
 Some nights this can be after just one dance!
 What to do?

 There are several forcing functions to consider.
 But first, what is the goal of said function?
-We want to be out social dancing for at least 2 hours each night.
+We want to be out social dancing for at least two hours each night.